Don't engage in politics.

 Some people argue that it was our responsibility to actively engage in politics.
 This is of course not the case.
 We are not here on earth to live up to someone else's expectations.

 Some people claim it was egoistical, not to care about politics, because this would mean that you "don't care about others".
-This shows how emotional some people attach themselves to certain political believes, and what kind of energy you have to expect if you wer to engage in political discussions.
+This shows how emotional some people attach themselves to certain political believes, and what kind of energy you have to expect if you were to engage in political discussions.
 If someone already has such strong opinions, and expects everyone to behave just as this person likes them to, you can be sure that they will not tolerate any political opinion that diverges from their own.

 Furthermore, it is perfectly possible to improve the world without engaging in politics.
 Most people do this though their job.
 Construction worker ensure that families don't have to camp under the sky during winter, but can live in their cosy homes.
 Bankers help these families to buy their houses and apartments now, and pay them later, one installment at a time etc. Only because someone doesn't do his job for free doesn't mean that he doesn't do something good for the community.
 On the contrary, the payment by a private person or privately owned corporation proves the tangible value of this work.
-While the societal value of feministic book clubs, funded entirely by the state or mad possible by volunteers is at least questionable.
-And while honest trade enables the trading partners to meed on eyes level, charitable work is often chaotic, inefficient and always includes some power imbalance.
+While the societal value of feministic book clubs, funded entirely by the state or made possible by volunteers is at least questionable.
+And while honest trade enables the trading partners to meet on eyes level, charitable work is often chaotic, inefficient and always includes some power imbalance.
 These power imbalances in charity organizations have often been exploited (like in churches and socialistic welfare organizations).
 So honing one particular skill, and using it for the good of the community, by finding the most worthy recipient of your work through the free market is the best way to actually have a positive impact, being much more effective than complaining about the state of the world.

 Media outlets and broadcasting companies require a certain amount of clicks, reads, views.
 This is even more true for privately owned media, that actually have to turn a profit from their products, but it is also true for state owned media that will not be able to justify spending of several billion of dollars or euros for programs that nobody watches.
 For this reason, sensationalist articles are produced, with topics mainly covering war, crimes, the decline of the economy, grim predictions about the near future and other fearmongering, with the occasional sexual implicit article.
 Articles about positive news are exceptionally rare, leading to the general feeling of decline in the population, even though in reality humanity is progressing constantly.